FusionApp-Project/FusionApp-Web/README.md

 # FusionApp-Web

 > EARLY DEVELOPMENT STAGE
-> This project is still in early development.
-Many functionalities are not yet implemented.
+> Dit project is nog in een vroeg stadium van ontwikkeling.
+Veel functionaliteiten zijn (wellicht) nog niet geimplementeerd.

 ## What is this?

-FusionApp-Web is the web implementation of the FusionApp project.
-This webapp is written in Laravel (PHP) and will act as an interface for users to interact with FusionApp.
+FusionApp-Web is de web implementatie van het FusionApp project.
+De app is geschreven in Laravel (PHP).